LeeBRogers/arch-install-guide/README.md

 ### Xorg & GPU Drivers
 A display server is needed to process and manage the GUI.
 Xorg will be the default choice in this configuration.
-Install the `xorg-server` pacxkage:
+Install the `xorg` package and Xorg driver package:
 ```
 sudo pacman -S xorg xf86-video-your gpu type]
 ```